staythepath/chatarr/README.md

 There is a discord bot included, but it isn't perfect.
 Right now you can start it from the config by saving your discord token for your bot, checking the box and picking a channel.
 To stop the discord bot you have to stop the whole thing, or restart it.
 It works through reactions in Discord.
 Any time it mentions a movie, it adds a emoji that corresponds with the reaction in it's message.
 You can click the reaction at the bottom of the message to add the movie to radarr.

 ## Cost Warning
 **Please note: OpenAI charges for API usage.
-It's recommended to monitor your usage closely, especially when first using this application, to understand potential costs.
-Using GPT-3.5  makes it relatively cheap.**
+It's recommended to monitor your usage closely, especially when first using this application, to understand potential costs.** That said, using GPT-3.5  makes it relatively cheap, it seems more than sufficient to me, and it's much faster.
+I haven't really seen a lot of stuff GPT-4 does that is much better thatn GPT-3.5, but you can always give it a shot.

 # Installation